Force67/equilibrium/README.md

 - **Noda-Sync**: Synchronize your reverse engineering among IDA-Pro and X64Dbg instances in real time.
 - **Snapshots**: Noda allows you to save and load different snapshots.
-- **Inbuilt Tools**: Noda enhances the reverse engineering experience by adding tools such as PetternTool.
+- **Inbuilt Tools**: Noda enhances the reverse engineering experience by adding tools such as PatternTool.

 # Setup
-The noda server requires no configuration.
-TODO
+Copy Noda_72.dll into your IDA plugin directory.

 # Building
 First, [install Qt 5.6.3](https://download.qt.io/new_archive/qt/5.6/5.6.3/), which is required for the IDA plugin.
 Then clone the repo, like below:
 ```
 git clone https://github.com/NomadGroup/NODA.git